sass/dart-sass-language-server/docs/contributing/debugging.md

 Assuming you installed [Dart for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=Dart-Code.dart-code) you can debug individual unit tests by right-clicking the Run button in the editor gutter.

 Writing a test is often faster when debugging an issue with a specific language feature, and helps improve test coverage.

+## Testing in isolation

+VS Code ships with some built-in support for SCSS and CSS.
+To test this language server in isolation you can disable the built-in extension.

+1. Go to the Extensions tab and search for `@builtin css language features`.
+2. Click the settings icon and pick Disable from the list.
+3. Click Restart extension to turn it off.

+You should also turn off extensions like SCSS IntelliSense or Some Sass.